 WEP is probably enabled on the Router, but not on your wireless adapter (or vice versa).
-Verify that the same WEP keys and levels (64, 128, or 152) are being used on all nodes of your wireless network.
+Verify that the same WEP keys and levels (64 or 128) are being used on all nodes of your wireless network.

 How many channels/frequencies are available with the Router?

-Using 802.11a, there are eight available channels, ranging from 36 to 64.
-Using 802.11b, there are eleven available channels, ranging from 1 to 11.
+There are eleven available channels, ranging from 1 to 11 (in North America).